DenisTitovLab/CellMetabolismBase.jl/README.md

 ## Overview

-CellMetabolismBase.jl provides a foundation for simulating and analyzing cellular metabolic pathways.
-It integrates with Julia's [Scientific Machine Learning (SciML)](https://sciml.ai) ecosystem to enable efficient modeling of complex metabolic networks, supporting both deterministic simulations and ensemble approaches for exploring parameter space.
+CellMetabolismBase.jl is a framework for simulating and analyzing cellular metabolic pathways.
+The goal of the package is to provide a convenient interface to automatically convert a list of enzymes into a form that can be used by ordinary differential equations (ODE) solvers of [DifferentialEquations.jl](https://docs.sciml.ai/DiffEqDocs/stable/) and [Scientific Machine Learning (SciML)](https://sciml.ai) ecosystems in [Julia Programming Language](https://julialang.org).
+CellMetabolismBase.jl powers CellMetabolism.jl that enables simulation and analysis of human cell metabolism using a experimentally determined enzyme rate equations.

 ## Features

 - Define metabolic pathways with enzyme rate laws
-- Create ODE models automatically from pathway definitions
+- Automatically create DifferentialEquations.jl-compatible ODE models from metabolic pathway definitions
-- Run simulations with precise control over initial conditions and parameters
-- Generate ensembles of simulations to account for parameter uncertainty
-- Sample from statistical distributions for parameter exploration
-- Utilize the full power of DifferentialEquations.jl solvers and analysis tools
+- Run simulations of metabolic pathway activity using DifferentialEquations.jl at a wide range of parameter values
+- Propagate parameter uncertainty into model prediction uncertainty for rigorous comparison with experimental data
+- Investigate the role of specific parameters in controlling pathway behaviour using Global Sensitivity Analysis (GSA)

 ## Roadmap